Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />

-Full disclosure, we here at Uclusion built a tool to make meeting driven process obsolete but even we are not selling it as a cure all.
+Full disclosure, we here at Uclusion built a tool to make meeting driven process obsolete, but even we are not selling it as a cure all.
 In 2021, one size fits all forever agile process is already a casualty of the pandemic.
 Every agile team needs to think more about the process and tools that will specifically work for them.